-All images and layouts shown are based upon the latest revision at the time of publishing.
-The card you receive not look exactly the same.
+All images and layouts shown in this user's guide are based upon the latest revision available at the time of publishing.
+The card you have received may or may not look exactly the same as the graphics shown in this manual.